 - By generating clean energy and power on site, the Connecticut Science Center is able to reduce the burden on the New England power grid and its impact on the environment by preventing the release of more than 270 metric tons of carbon dioxide into the atmosphere annually versus an average fossil-fueled power generator.
 That is the equivalent of planting 63 acres of forest!

 - 48% of the building's exterior is comprised of special energy-saving glass.
 Sensors within the building detect the level of ambient light to automatically adjust artificial lighting levels, thus saving energy

-- Provisions made for a 60-foot wall of solar panels and a 200kw fuel cell to supplement electrical and heating sources that power the building
+- Provisions made for a 60-foot wall of solar panels to supplement electrical and heating sources that power the building

 - An accessible planted roof top deck and plaza help maintain interior temperatures.
 Native plantings reduce irrigation by 50% over conventional means.

 - Low flow sinks and lavatories throughout the building

 - Purchasing power generated from renewable sources that meet the Center for Resource Solutions Green e-products certification requirements.